abcnorio/nspawn-aiml/Readme.md

 dpkg -l | grep nvidia
 ```

-Switch back to the container
+Switch back to the container to install NVIDIA drivers and a browser (`firefox-esr`) to test the nested xserver later.

 ```bash
 # inside container